bi0qaw/skript-three-features/variable.md

 7. list entries are separated by simple dots
 8. `[nested.[variables]]` are automatically evaluated
 9. `"[variables]"` in strings are automatically evaluated
-10. variables should behave like ordered dictionaries
+10. variables should behave like ordered dictionaries (in the sense that entries should be returned in the same order as they were added to the variable)
 11. `[(expressions)]` in variables have to be surrounded by parentheses

 The choice of `[]` to denote variables is two-fold.
 Firstly, variables are all about